Tikal2014/main/tikal/README.md

 Phase 1 Tikal Functionality:
 -Data structures which keep track of tile positions, explorer positions, and pyramid positions, in addition to explorer quantities and pyramid levels

--GUI with ability to display individual tiles
+-GUI with ability to display individual tiles, buttons to place tiles in board positions

--Tiles which present the number of explorers for each player and pyramid level they contain

 -Defined methods for player actions: place explorer, place pyramid, move explorer, and end turn